bvibber/ogv.js/readme.md

 ## Current status

-A demo is included which runs some brief grayscale video output in the browser.
+A demo is included which runs some brief video output in the browser.

 See a web copy of the demo at https://brionv.com/misc/ogv.js/demo/